gflohr/esgettext/packages/esgettext-runtime/README.md

 - A textdomain _must not_ contain a slash ("/").
 - A textdomain _should not_ contain a colon (":"), because of Windows.
 - A textdomain _should not_ contain a backslash (":"), because of Windows.
-- A textdomain _should not_ contain binary characters.
+- A textdomain _should not_ contain binary characters, because of common sense.

 In general, you should only use lowercase characters that are valid inside hostnames, namely "a-z", "0-9", the hyphen "-", and the dot ".".

-If possible follow this advice:
+If possible, follow this advice:

 1. If your organization has a domain, use the reverse(!) domain name followed by the name of your product for example "com.example.hello"
 2. Otherwise, if your project sources are publicly hosted use the reverse domain name of your hoster followed by an identifier of your project.
 For example, the textdomain for `https://github.com/gflohr/esgettext` would then be "com.github.gflohr.esgettext".